veliu/mailjet-apiv3-php/README.md

 use Mailjet\Model\Apitoken;
 ```

-**Be Careful:** Make sure you've kept the directory structure intact or the include function will not be able to find the file which autoloads the wrapper's classes
+**Be Careful:** Make sure you've kept the directory structure intact or the include function will not be able to find the file which autoloads the wrapper's classes.
 Next, you will add your credentials:
 ```php
 $APIKey    = 'MY_API_KEY_VALUE';